NBA Rumors: Should Warriors Keep Andrew Wiggins Instead Of Trading Him For ‘Fourth Star’?

 Before the 2020 February NBA trade deadline, the Golden State Warriors engaged in a blockbuster deal with the Minnesota Timberwolves where they acquired Andrew Wiggins and a future draft pick in exchange for D’Angelo Russell.
 However, like when Russell first arrived in Golden State, rumors have also immediately started swirling around Wiggins and his future with the Warriors.
-Though he’s currently establishing an impressive performance in the 2019-20 NBA season and able to fill the huge hole in the Warriors’ wing, there are speculations that the Warriors may consider moving Wiggins again in the 2020 NBA offseason.
+Though he’s currently establishing an impressive performance in the 2019-20 NBA season and able to fill the huge hole in the Warriors’ wing, there are speculations that the Warriors may consider moving Wiggins again in the 2020 offseason.

 According to Tim Bontemps of ESPN, the Warriors have two options this summer if they succeed to land a lottery pick in the 2020 NBA Draft.
 They could use their own 2020 first-round pick to add another young and promising talent that could help them address some of the positional needs or they could include it in a trade package, together with Wiggins, to acquire an established veteran that complements their core of Stephen Curry, Klay Thompson, and Draymond Green.